chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

-- Right viroid comes in from the right
+- Make timeline buttons work\
-- Make timeline buttons work
+- Resize canvas
 - Cell to cell transmission
 - Add mottled effect, ripples, dotted shading...

-- Apply filter just to container
+- Add side by side dot, for matching dates
-- Add nucleus group
+- Right viroid comes in from the right

 - Add cell to cell transmission
 - Make cell die after budding